rdhmdhl/hacktoberfest-practice/README.md

 <!-- markdownlint-disable-next-line -->
 This is an edit from reid.
+This is the second edit from reid, practicing pull requsts and merging.

  **Note** **This repository is _not_ included in the Hacktoberfest event, as it is for practice only!**